cbfacademy/intro-to-java-course/exercises/java-collections/README.md

 - the [Java Collections Framework][2]
 - and learn to distinguish working with interfaces and actual implementations.

-we've provided the starter project above.
+We've provided the starter project above.
 It contains:

 - the [CollectionsExercises class][9] with four methods to implement: `useLinkedList`, `useStack`, `useArrayDeque` and `useHashMap`